SpaceRaccoonGameStudio/AdvancedLogicalChains/README.md

 ## Using plugin as project plugin

 If you want use plugin as project plugin you can manually copy plugin from “**Engine/Plugins/Marketplace/LogicalChains**” folder to you “**Project/Plugins/LogicalChains**” folder

-## Example project

-Also if you want you can download an [example project](https://github.com/SpaceRaccoonGameStudio/AdvancedLogicalChains)

 # Project settings